 "The Herball or Generall Historie of

 Plantes".
-This book contains the image (above) of Gerard.
+This book contains the image of Gerard (above, left).

 herbalist to King James I and